LiangqinRen/PrivDNN/README.md

 ### Description

-This is the official repository of PrivDNN, a framework to accelerate FHE DNN inference by reducing required cipher operations.
-The repository includes required codes for generating the data in all tables or diagrams in the paper.
-We fixed the data partition seed as 0 in the dataloader and offered pre-trained models to help repeat our findings in the paper.
-However, some experiments, such as running time, will have a valid fluctuation and the exact running time depends on the hardware performance.
+This is the official repository of PrivDNN, a framework to accelerate Fully Homomorphic Encryption (FHE) DNN inference by reducing required cipher operations.
+The repository includes the necessary codes for generating the data in all tables or diagrams in the paper.
+We fixed the data partition seed as 0 in the dataloader and offered pre-trained models to help reproduce our findings in the paper.
+However, some experiments, such as running time, will have valid fluctuations, and the exact running time depends on the hardware performance.

 ### Getting Started

-We implement PrivDNN using Python 3.10.13, PyTorch 2.1.0, CUDA 12.1, C++ 11.4.0 and CMake 3.26.4.
-All the experiments are performed on a desktop computer with Ubuntu 22.04 LTS running on AMD Ryzen 7 3700X eight-core CPU, NVIDIA 3090 GPU, and 64 GB memory.
-To support DNN evaluation in the ciphertext domain, we adopt [Microsoft SEAL](https://github.com/microsoft/SEAL.git) 4.1.1 library.
+We implemented PrivDNN using Python 3.10.13, PyTorch 2.1.0, CUDA 12.1, C++ 11.4.0, and CMake 3.26.4.
+All experiments were performed on a desktop computer with Ubuntu 22.04 LTS running on AMD Ryzen 7 3700X eight-core CPU, NVIDIA 3090 GPU, and 64 GB memory.
+To support DNN evaluation in the ciphertext domain, we adopted [Microsoft SEAL](https://github.com/microsoft/SEAL.git) 4.1.1 library.

 #### pre-trained models

-PrivDNN uses five datasets and corresponding models, i.e., MNIST (LeNet5), EMNIST (LeNet5), GTSRB (AlexNet), CIFAR-10 (VGG16) and Tiny ImageNet (ResNet18).
-We train all models from scratch and execute experiments based on the well-trained models.
-The models we use can be found at [Google Drive](https://drive.google.com/drive/folders/15vXR91hg6reWBr-DBrMjz__W5c54w8Nm?usp=sharing).
+PrivDNN uses five datasets and corresponding models, i.e., MNIST (LeNet5), EMNIST (LeNet5), GTSRB (AlexNet), CIFAR-10 (VGG16), and Tiny ImageNet (ResNet18).
+We trained all models from scratch and executed experiments based on the well-trained models.
+The models can be found at [Google Drive](https://drive.google.com/drive/folders/15vXR91hg6reWBr-DBrMjz__W5c54w8Nm?usp=sharing).

-The model should be put into the corresponding folder as follows.
+The model should be placed into the corresponding folder as follows:

 | Models Name                                     | Folder                              |
 |-------------------------------------------------|-----------------------------------|